NuriaLuz/NuriaLuz/README.md

-# Hi there, I'm Nuria !👋
+## Hi there!
+My name is Nuria Rodriguez Rios 👋
-### Software Engineer based in New York City.
+Software Engineer located in New York City specialized in full stack development.
+Feel free to reach out via [LinkedIn](https://www.linkedin.com/in/nrodriguezrios/) or [Twitter](https://twitter.com/luzriax)
 <!--
 **NuriaLuz/NuriaLuz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.